NiklasRosenstein/nocrux/README.md

 - `tail:out` -- Shows the tail of the daemons' stdout
 - `tail:err` -- Shows the tail of the daemons' stderr
 - `pid` -- Print the PID of the daemon (0 if the daemon is not running)
-- `fn:out` -- Prints the path to the stdout file
-- `fn:err` -- Prints the path to the stderr file
-- `fn:pid` -- Prints the path to the PID file

 ## Daemon termination